CLTS FS Instructions Module 5 - Behaviors

 5.4 Current Intervention Category

-If only one type of intervention has been used in the last six months to counteract a behavior, select the category that best matches (for example, if a child that becomes aggressive is always calmed by a time-out, the screener should select “Regular Timeouts”).
+If only one type of intervention has been used in the last six months to counteract a behavior, select the category that best matches that intervention (e.g., if a child that becomes aggressive is always calmed by a time-out, the screener should select “Timeout/Supervision”).

-If multiple interventions have been used that represent different intervention categories, select the most extreme intervention that has been used in the past six months and may be used in the future (for example, if a child that normally calms with timeouts was aggressive to the point police were called to intervene, the screener must select “Emergency”).
-Remember to consider the child vs. the child in services when choosing an intervention category and frequency.
+If multiple interventions have been used that represent different intervention categories, select the most extreme intervention that has been used in the past six months and may be used in the future (e.g., if a child that normally calms with timeouts was aggressive to the point police were called to intervene, the screener must select “Emergency”).
+Remember to consider the child vs. the child with interventions in place when choosing an “Intervention Category” and frequency.

 Timeout/Supervision